31. Central America part 1 – 2013

 It was a perfectly clear day and the flight was unbelievably exciting.
 We saw every volcano between the Caribbean coast and La Fortuna.
 When we landed, the pilot said that he has rarely seen Arenal volcano bare of clouds and only very rarely does he see it in a cloudless sky.

-According to him, only about 30% of the tourists see any part of the mountain, much less the whole thing.
+According to the pilot, only about 30% of the tourists see any part of the mountain, much less the whole thing.
 By the afternoon the clouds surrounded Arenal.

 Tabacon Resort has magnificent hot springs, and guests of the hotel, can go anytime during the day and evening either by foot (5-minute walk) or by van.
 Non-hotel guests pay a fee to use the hot springs.
 There are many hot pools and the surroundings are beautiful.
 We spent a couple days; trying them out, and especially loved the shady cabanas with a view of Arenal, clouds permitting.